CoorsTek: Adolph Coors and John Herold

-Rosebud china and Prohibition after WW1
+Rosebud porcelain and Prohibition after WW1

-After World War I, Coors Porcelain made fine china and cookware bearing the trademarks Rosebud, Glencoe Thermo-Porcelain, Coorado, Mello-Tone and others.
+After World War I, Coors Porcelain made tableware and cookware bearing the trademarks Rosebud, Glencoe Thermo-Porcelain, Coorado, Mello-Tone and others.
 During Prohibition, the ceramic business was largely what kept the parent company afloat.

 The original factory site at 600 Ninth Street in Golden was the only Coors Porcelain facility until the 1970s, and remained the company headquarters until a new facility was built northeast of Golden in the early 1990s.
 The 440000 sqft Ninth St. plant consists of several adjoining buildings that occupy four square blocks, and was CoorsTek's largest manufacturing site until it closed in 2021.

 Herman Frederick Coors managed the company in the early days.
-Herman's older brother, Grover Cleveland Coors (1888-1954), began the fledgling company's foray into ceramic technology by inventing a tool for forming spark plug insulation in 1919.
-Chemist Harold W. Ryland (1881-1966) was hired in 1923, and worked his way up to GM and VP of Porcelain and mayor of Golden 1939-45 before his 1957 retirement.
+Herman's older brother, Grover Cleveland Coors (1888–1954), began the fledgling company's foray into ceramic technology by inventing a tool for forming spark plug insulation in 1919.
+Chemist Harold W. Ryland (1881–1966) was hired in 1923, and worked his way up to GM and VP of Porcelain and mayor of Golden 1939–45 before his 1957 retirement.
 Germany became competitive once again in 1926, and put downward pressure on Coors' chemical porcelain business.
 Adolph I's death in 1929 put Adolph II solely in charge of the idled A. Coors Co. brewery and Porcelain both, until his sons Adolph III, Bill and Joe joined in the 1940s.